 The Lysimacheians deposited the bones in their temple and named the temple itself the Lysimacheum.
 Thus did these two kings, the bravest and most renowned for bodily size, come to their end at nearly the same time, one of them at the age of seventy, the other three years older, and both fighting with their own hands until the day of their death.

 After the death of Seleucus, the kingdom of Syria passed in regular succession from father to son as follows: the first was the same Antiochus who fell in love with his stepmother, to whom was given the surname of Soter, "Savior", for driving out the Gauls who had made an incursion into Asia from Europe.

 The second was another Antiochus, born of this marriage, who received the surname of Theos, "Divine", from the Milesians in the first instance, because he slew their tyrant, Timarchus.

 This Theos was poisoned by his wife.
 He had two wives, Laodice and Berenice, the former a love-match, the latter a daughter pledged to him by [the Ptolemaic king] Ptolemy.
 Laodice assassinated him and afterward Berenice and her child.
 Ptolemy,note[Ptolemy III Euergetes.] the son of Philadelphus,note[Ptolemy II Philadelphus.] avenged these crimes by killing Laodice.note[Incorrect: Laodice was still alive in 236.]
-He invaded Syria and advanced as far as Babylon.note[This war, the Laodicean or Third Syrian War, is described in greater detail over here; the siege of Babylon is now known from the Ptolemy III Chronicle (BCHP 11).]
+He invaded Syria and advanced as far as Babylon.note[This war, the Laodicean or Third Syrian War, is described in the Ptolemy III Chronicle (BCHP 11).]
 The Parthians now began their revolt, taking advantage of the confusion in the house of the Seleucids.